 I wouldn’t want to forgo the included nylon sheath.
-It has a snap close belt loop and a Velcro closure.
-Given the weight of the knife, I’ve shifted carrying clipped to my pocket to supported on my belt.
+It has a snap-close belt loop and a Velcro closure.
+Given the weight of the knife, I’ve shifted from carrying it clipped to my pocket to having it supported on my belt.
 Like Steve’s experience with the Multi-Plier 600, the weight of the 06 Auto seems to disappear there.

 The Gerber 06 Auto is tactical, functional, and well-designed.
 I don’t know that I could have asked for a better knife given the multitude of things I do for work and play.
 The materials and build quality are excellent.
 The design is outstanding.
 The combination results in the incredible popularity and loyalty that users have shown this blade.
 The Gerber 06 Auto is well worth your consideration if you’re wanting something that’s going to be more than an EDC.

 Gerber offers a Pro Program that gives discounts to several different service careers.
 If you’re active military, National Guard, Reserve, law enforcement, fire, EMS, or a first responder, be sure to check it out to take advantage of better pricing.